-And right at the very beginning Tracker was in the company of Cooler and Earner.
-Two characters that I really enjoyed designing and animating (see below).
+And right at the very beginning Tracker was in the company of Cooler and Earner, characters that I really enjoyed designing and animating (see 2nd row below).

 If all of the above wasn't enough, there was also a series of articles meaning to give the future investor some insight into this new world.
 And that's how I got into what I call the closest thing to editorial illustrations.
 There were guest interviews but also articles written by the investment company's staff.

 The whole thing could have been really big but somehow it ended up axed and all that is left are these illustrations and animations that I am still very happy I am able to share.